galliume/poulpeEngine/README.md

 ### To execute

+Install the latest Vulkan SDK https://vulkan.lunarg.com/ and be sure to have the env variable VULKAN_SDK properly set to your Vulkan SDK installation folder.

-First compile shaders
+Compile shaders :

   Windows : .\scripts\WindowsShadersCompile.bat

   Linux   : ./scripts/LinuxShadersCompile.sh (broken)

 Then compile the project with CLang